amunchet/labyrinth/README.md

 # Labyrinth
 The beautiful network analyzer and mapper.

+## Build
+1. Labyrinth is using **CVE-Search-Docker** (https://github.com/cve-search/CVE-Search-Docker) to provide vulnerability searching.
+This exists as a submodule.
+To correctly pull or initialize, you'll need two additional commands `git submodule init && git submodule init`.
+Warning: It's a rather large folder.

 ## FAQ
 ### 1. Aren't you reinventing the wheel?
 Sure - to some extent.
 Labyrinth is built upon very solid projects: NMap, Ansible, and Telegraf.